m-ender/retina/README.md

 # Retina

 Retina is a regex-based recreational programming language.
-It's main feature is taking some text via standard input and repeatedly applying regex operations to it (e.g. matching, splitting, and most of all replacing).
+Its main feature is taking some text via standard input and repeatedly applying regex operations to it (e.g. matching, splitting, and most of all replacing).
 Under the hood, it uses .NET's regex engine, which means that both the .NET flavour and the ECMAScript flavour are available.

 Retina was mainly developed for [Code golf](https://en.wikipedia.org/wiki/Code_golf) which may explain its very terse configuration syntax and some weird design decisions.